shtbik/edu-telegrambot/README.md

-# edu-telegrambot
+# edu-telegrambot @AlexanderShtykovBot
 NodeJS telegrambot with inline-keyboards

 ### **1. Install git**
 Go to [git site](https://git-scm.com/downloads) and download/install a version for your OS